Supplements To Improve Adrenal Fatigue

 Maca: Begin with 1.5g -1x daily and if you feel good you can gradually go up to 1.5-3.0 grams – 2x daily.

-Rhodiola: Begin with 100mg -1x per day and if you feel good than go up to 100-200 mg – 2x per day
+Rhodiola: Begin with 100mg -1x per day and if you feel good then go up to 100-200 mg – 2x per day

 Siberian Ginseng: Begin with 100mg -1x per day and if you feel good you can gradually go up to 200 mg – 2x per day

-For good sleep at night, I recommend diffusing lavender, chamomile or lemon balm (or some combination of all of these), beginning about an hour or two before bed.
-You can also put these in a bath and soak with Magnesium salts to help restore the adrenals and lower stress hormone production.
+For good sleep at night, I recommend diffusing lavender, chamomile, or lemon balm (or some combination of all of these), beginning about an hour or two before bed.
+You can also put these in a bath and soak them with Magnesium salts to help restore the adrenals and lower stress hormone production.

 Licorice Root: